-The trustees have reviewed the trust's cash flow forecast for the year to 28 February 2018 and, in the light of this review and the current financial position, they are satisfied that the trust has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The trustees have reviewed the trust's cash flow forecast for the year to 28 February 2019 and, in the light of this review and the current financial position, They are satisfied that the trust has or has access to adequate resources to continue in operational existence for the foreseeable future.

-The external auditor's are responsible for independently auditing and reporting on the trust's financial statements.
-The financial statements have been examined by the trust's external auditor's and their report is presented on page 2 - 3.
+The external auditors are responsible for independently auditing and reporting on the trust's financial statements.
+The financial statements have been examined by the trust's external auditors and their report is presented on page 2.

-The financial statements set out on pages 5 to 18, which have been prepared on the going concern basis, were approved by the board and were signed on its behalf by:
+The financial statements set out on page 5 to 18, which have been prepared on the going concern basis, were approved by the board and were signed on its behalf by:

-T. I. Mufamadi
+J. A. Quirk T. I. Mufamadi